dokutan/bf-codegen/fnl2bf/README.md

 Increment the current cell by `value1` and the cell at `at2` by `value2`.
 `temp` must be zero.
+TODO add option to add i1, i2 after the loop

 ## `bf.zero` (λ)
 ```(bf.zero)```